-(b) on the grounds of neglect of duty, misconduct, incompetence or mental or physical incapacity impairing the performance of the functions of that member and proved to the satisfaction of the Governor.

-(2) A member may resign office by notice in writing delivered to the Governor.
+- (1) The Governor may remove a member from office - (a) if the member is an insolvent under administration within the meaning of that term under section 9 of the Corporations Act 2001 of the Commonwealth; or - (b) on the grounds of neglect of duty, misconduct, incompetence or mental or physical incapacity impairing the performance of the functions of that member and proved to the satisfaction of the Governor. - (2) A member may resign office by notice in writing delivered to the Governor.

-Leave of absence
+5. Leave of absence

-5. The Attorney General may grant leave of absence to a member on such terms and conditions as the Attorney General thinks fit.
+The Attorney General may grant leave of absence to a member on such terms and conditions as the Attorney General thinks fit.

-Saving
+6. Saving

-6. No act or omission of a person acting in the place of another under clause 2 or 3 shall be questioned on the ground that the occasion for acting had not arisen or had ceased.
+No act or omission of a person acting in the place of another under clause 2 or 3 shall be questioned on the ground that the occasion for acting had not arisen or had ceased.

-PART B
+Part B

-[ss.
+[s.
 58P and 58R]